 As we were approaching the island of Kithnos I was trying to decide which one of my two favorite coves to go to: Kolona with the hot spring, or Fikiada, on the other side of the sandbar.
 A large motor sailer, a schooner without sails, ugly and loaded with jet-skis was entering Kolona this made up my mind for me.
 We arrived in the Fikiada cove [37° 24.8' N 24° 22.9' E] in at 1600 having motored the entire 63.4 M. Fikiada is one of my very favorite anchorages.
 I dropped the anchor at 4.5 m over a sandy clearing of the weed.
 I had to use the engine in reverse to set the anchor because there was no wind.
 I swam and checked the setting with the snorkel.

 While swimming, a small sailboat, Indian Yangee, with an Italian flag entered the cove under sail, despite the almost non existent wind.
 A few hours ago along the way Thetis had overtaken her.
 She glided quietly into the bay and slowly turned upwind.
 There was just a couple on her.
 He at the tiller, she at the bow.
-As soon as she turned she doused the headsail and let go of the anchor.
+As soon as they turned she doused the headsail and let go of the anchor.
 He pushed the boom and backed the main as she paid out the chain.
 All was executed as a well orchestrated, silent, and graceful dance.

 I was fortunate, while sipping a glass of ouzo, to be treated to a most gorgeous sunset, a myriad of red and gold colors being reflected on the mirror-like water across the sandbar accompanied by the sound of the goat bells.
 As the light was fading, two donkeys were silhouetted on the sandbar.
 Tranquillity!